 Neurodevelopmental Langu age Disorders (130839) 1.
 GENERAL INFORMATION 1.1.
 Course teacher Prof. Tatjana Prizl Jakovac, PhD Assis.
 Prof. Blaženka Brozović, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 2 nd / 4 th (summer) 1.2.
 Name of the course Neurodevelopmental language disorders 1.7.
 Credits (ECTS) 4 I.3.
 Associate teachers 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 15+15+15 1.4.
 Study programme (undergraduate, graduate, integrated) Undergraduate, Speech and Language Pathology 1.9.
 Expected enrolment in the course Yes 1.5.
 Status of the course Mandatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) On-site or on-line learning, depending on the epidemiological situation.
 Some materials available on the Merlin learning platform.
 2. COURSE DESCRIPTION 2.1.
-Course objectives with special emphasis on the role of the ne period.
-The accent will also be placed on the gain knowledge about the aetiology and phenomend eurodevelopmental risk factors affecting developmen ne-various neurodevelopmental disorders such as per eurodevelopmental syndromes that might have a neg t during prenatal, perinatal, and postnatal inatal brain lesions, epilepsy, 2.2.
+Course objectives The aim of this course is to make students gain knowledge about the aetiology and phenomenology of atypical language development with special emphasis on the role of the neurodevelopmental risk factors affecting development during prenatal, perinatal, and postnatal period.
+The accent will also be placed on the-various neurodevelopmental disorders such as perinatal brain lesions, epilepsy, developmental brain malformations and neurodevelopmental syndromes that might have a negative impact on the course of the language development.
+2.2.
 Course enrolment requirements and entry competences required for the course Basic knowledge of the human anatomy and physiology, basic knowledge about the typical course of communication, speech, and language development.
 2.3.
 Learning outcomes at the level of the programme to which the course contributes The course will contribute to the study of Speech and Language Pathology providing students with the basic knowledge and understanding of the role of different neurodevelopmental risk factor in the genesis of the language disorders as well as the ability to make the analysis and synthesis of all relevant medical data gathered through the process of the anamnestic assessment.
 2.4.
 Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Explain and interpret basics of the explain and interpret basics. fessional terminology in the field of perinatology, ob- embryonal and foetal development as well as those o ment as well as to identify neurodevelopmental risk f ntal disorders that might lead to developmental lang f brain development. actors relevant for the language